Northridge Preparatory School

 Northridge Preparatory School, or Northridge Prep, or NRP is an independent college preparatory school for young men, located in Niles, Illinois.
 The school offers a recognized curriculum and a strong athletics program.

 Northridge was established in 1976 by a group of parents who envisioned a college preparatory school that would challenge their sons academically, socially and spiritually.
 Realizing the importance of the middle school years, they sought to include grades 6 through 12 in the Northridge curriculum.
 The founding parents entrusted the spiritual dimension of Northridge to Opus Dei, a Personal prelature of the Roman Catholic Church that was founded in 1928.

 Northridge is the brother school of The Willows Academy, a girls college preparatory school in Des Plaines, Illinois; parents continue to foster a relationship with The Willows Academy by organizing dances and social events throughout the school year.

 The School is a member of The Independent School League and Illinois High School Association.

-Academics

-The academic program is grounded in the classical liberal arts tradition.
-Academically, the program has been recognized by U.S. News & World Report, the Chicago Sun Times, and Chicago Magazine.
-The school graduates numerous AP Scholars, National Merit Scholarship recipients and students whose ACT and SAT scores rank among the top in the state.

 The Halls System

-Northridge students are divided into four halls: Cavalier, Riddervon, Paladin, and Vytis.